ksu-cs-textbooks/cis400/content/0-forward/02-where-to-find-help.md

 Next, we have grading and administrative issues.
 This could include problems or mistakes in the grade you received on a project, missing course resources, or any concerns you have regarding the course and the conduct of myself and your peers.
 You’ll be interacting with us on a variety of online platforms and sometimes things happen that are inappropriate or offensive.
 There are lots of resources at K-State to help you with those situations.
 First and foremost, please DM me on Discord as soon as possible and let me know about your concern, if it is appropriate for me to be involved.
 If not, or if you’d rather talk with someone other than me about your issue, I encourage you to contact either your academic advisor, the CS department staff, College of Engineering Student Services, or the K-State Office of Student Life.
 Finally, if you have any concerns that you feel should be reported to K-State, you can do so at [https://www.k-state.edu/report/](https://www.k-state.edu/report/).
 That site also has links to a large number of resources at K-State that you can use when you need help.

-Finally, if you find any errors or omissions in the course content, or have suggestions for additional resources to include in the course, DM the instructors on Discord.
+Finally, if you find any errors or omissions in the course content, or have suggestions for additional resources to include in the course, either post on Discord or email the instructor.
 There are some extra credit points available for helping to improve the course, so be on the lookout for anything that you feel could be changed or improved.

 {{% notice info %}}
 The **Bug Bounty** extra credit assignment gives points for finding errors in the course materials.
 Remember, your instructors are human, and do make mistakes!
 But we don't want those occasional mistakes to trip you and your peers up in your learning efforts, so bringing them to our attention is appreciated.
 {{% /notice %}}

 So, in summary, Discord should always be your first stop when you have a question or run into a problem.
 For issues with Canvas or Visual Studio, you are also welcome to refer directly to the resources for those platforms.
 For questions specifically related to the projects, use Discord for sure.
-For grading questions and errors in the course content or any other issues, please DM the instructors on Discord for assistance.
+For grading questions and errors in the course content or any other issues, please email the instructor for assistance.

 Our goal in this program is to make sure that you have the resources available to you to be successful.
 Please don’t be afraid to take advantage of them and ask questions whenever you want.